-- 6.1.2.4 Excellence in teaching also entails respect for students as members of the Stockton academic community, the effective response to student questions, and the timely evaluation of and feedback to students.
-The Political Science Program recognizes that COVID-19 may interrupt normal modes of communication with students, and values the efforts of faculty to adopt new methods of communication to provide feedback and answer student questions in a timely manner. - 6.1.2.5 In Political Science, the evaluation of a faculty member's teaching may include the range, rigor, and quality of courses offered in both the Political Science and the General Studies curricula, with attention to the service they provide to the program's constituencies described above.
-This might be reflected in efforts by faculty members to update their coursework to reflect changes in the field, vary course offerings to provide students with a range of educational opportunities, and the creation of innovative learning opportunities in and out of the classroom. - 6.1.2.6 In Political Science, we expect professional and personal precepting which is mindful of the broad variety of subject areas which may be considered related or cognate to political science issues.
-The Political Science Program values that faculty may devote additional time and effort to precepting, office hours, advising, mentoring, virtual meetings and correspondence to offer students support, reassurance, and advice regarding their academic and post-graduate goals throughout the COVID-related disruption to the curricular life of the University. - 6.1.2.7 The Political Science Program recognizes that as students adjust to new teaching modalities and pedagogies, student evaluations may not alone reflect the quality and effectiveness of teaching.
-In addition, peer observers at Stockton may lack adequate training in observing online classes, and peer observations of online courses will be considered as evidence of teaching effectiveness with this in mind. - 6.1.3 Where appropriate, additional measures of teaching excellence are: - 6.1.3.1 Ability to use technology in teaching.
-The Political Science Program recognizes that COVID-related disruptions, beginning in Spring 2020, require immediate changes to teaching modalities and pedagogies.
-The Program values the extraordinary efforts of faculty to learn and adjust to online learning environments to achieve their teaching objectives.
+- 6.1.2.4 Excellence in teaching also entails respect for students as members of the Stockton academic community, the effective response to student questions, and the timely evaluation of and feedback to students. - 6.1.2.5 In Political Science, the evaluation of a faculty member's teaching may include the range, rigor, and quality of courses offered in both the Political Science and the General Studies curricula, with attention to the service they provide to the program's constituencies described above.
+This might be reflected in efforts by faculty members to update their coursework to reflect changes in the field, vary course offerings to provide students with a range of educational opportunities, and the creation of innovative learning opportunities in and out of the classroom. - 6.1.2.6 In Political Science, we expect professional and personal precepting which is mindful of the broad variety of subject areas which may be considered related or cognate to political science issues. - 6.1.3 Where appropriate, additional measures of teaching excellence are: - 6.1.3.1 Ability to use technology in teaching. - 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge. - 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter.
+In Political Science, these opportunities might include: The development and supervision of internships and student research; The development and fostering of opportunities for community, social and policy engagement for our students through internships, voluntary civic involvement, and research endeavors; The supervision of independent studies and, undergraduate honors projects. - 6.2 Scholarly and Creative Activity - 6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to scholarship or creative activity enriches teaching and is the foundation of sustained excellence within the classroom. - 6.2.2 Publications and creative work in support of reappointment and tenure are those achieved during the applicant's probationary period.
+Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment. - 6.2.3 The College recognizes a wide variety of scholarly vehicles: disciplinary or interdisciplinary research, pedagogical research, applied research, integrative scholarship, artistic or creative activity, grant acquisition.
+Scholarly or creative activities may take many forms and use different vehicles to communicate with the broader academic community.